yogesh-studypad/cocos-docs/manual/studio/v4/chapter2/PackageAndRun/en.md

 - The installed tool is outdated.

-    Solution: uninstall tools that cause problems -> remove the leftover files -> *** -> download this tool at Cocos Store ->  follow the setting tutorials and try again.
+    Solution: uninstall tools that cause problems -> remove the leftover files -> remove its path from system path variable -> download this tool at Cocos Store ->  follow the setting tutorials and try again.

 - Non-English languages exist in the installation directory.